ianrenton/ianrenton.com/_planesailing/2021-06-21-raspberry-pi.markdown

 ### Current Draw

-Knowing that both the Raspberry Pi 4 and RTL-SDR dongles can be quite power hungry, I have added an in-line USB current meter to the build that will allow me to monitor and check that the current and voltage stay within bounds.
-With the Pi, three RTL-SDR dongles and a AIS pre-amp all powered from the same supply, Plane/Sailing reaches around 1.6A of current draw and voltage remains above 4.8V, so with my 3A power supply the system seems happy.
+Knowing that both the Raspberry Pi 4 and RTL-SDR dongles can be quite power hungry, I used an [in-line USB current meter](https://www.amazon.co.uk/Voltage-Multimeter-Voltmeter-Ammeter-Multifunction/dp/B07GTDRVDM/) to monitor and check that the current and voltage stay within bounds.
+With the Pi, three RTL-SDR dongles and the AIS pre-amp all powered from the same supply, Plane/Sailing reaches around 1.6A of current draw and voltage remains above 4.8V, so with my 3A power supply the system seems happy.

 ![USB tester](/hardware/planesailing/currentdraw.jpg){: .center}

+I originally wanted to include this current meter as part of the Plane/Sailing electronics enclosure, but given that both current draw and temperature proved relatively stable, I kept it for testing on other future projects instead.